ianh-code/ianh-code/README.md

 ### Hi there 👋

-This is my MTSU account.
+I'm Ian and this is my Github account.

 <!--
 **ianh-code/ianh-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.